spsforks/ziglang-zig-wiki/Community-Projects.md

 # Community Projects

-These can be projects written in zig, or projects that support zig.
+These can be projects written in Zig, or projects that support Zig.
 Feel free to add yours (or someone else's) here!

 * [ztags](https://github.com/isaachier/ztags) - ctags implementation for Zig written in Zig (work in progress).
 * [scc](https://github.com/boyter/scc) - code line and complexity counter which has Zig support.